ggurjar333/personalblog/content/blog/pyspark-learning/index.md

 ---
-title: PySpark Learning
+title: PySpark
 date: "2023-08-01T22:12:03.284Z"
-description: "PySpark Learning"
+description: "Quick guide to PySpark and things to keep in mind."
 ---

 On this Wikipedia, here's a great quote.